shopware/shopware/changelog/_unreleased/2024-03-18-add-assigned-pages-to-cms-list.md

 ---
-title: NEXT-00000 - Add column assigned pages to CMS list
+title: Add column assigned pages to CMS list
-issue: NEXT-00000
+issue: NEXT-34503
 author: Alexander Menk
 author_email: a.menk@imi.de
 author_github: @amenk
 ---
 # Administration
-* Added new column `assignedPages` to `sw-cms-list` which displays up to 5 categories and products a page is assigned to.
-To not clutter the interface, the column is hidden by default.
+* Added new column `assignedPages` to `sw-cms-list` which displays up to 3 categories or products a page is assigned to, which is hidden by default.